amanhigh/go-fun/README.md

 # Go Fun
-Experiments and Fun Go Lang and Frameworks.
-Also includes tools like docker, k8, istio and perf (wrk)
+Experiments & Fun  with Go Lang and its Frameworks.
+Also includes tools like docker, k8, istio, observability, and perf.

 ## Build
 Use goreleaser for build test.
 [Install](https://goreleaser.com/install/) if not already installed